Hudsonps/setting-up-my-system/README.md

 One of the things zsh supports is themes.
 Themes interact with our terminal, and will help make it more appealing, and also display *useful* information organically (here are a few possibilities: how much memory/CPU is being used; the current git branch in a local directory; whether files tracked by git have been changed).

 My favourite theme is [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 It is actually possible to install it without OH-MY-ZSH (and in fact that is [how](https://github.com/romkatv/powerlevel10k#manual) I did it, at first).
-However, since oh-my-zsh is supposed to manage our configurations, we will take the path of using oh-my-zsh.
+However, since oh-my-zsh is supposed to manage our configurations, we will take the approach of using oh-my-zsh.

-- Start with the command below (which the P10K files to the oh-my-zsh custom themes folder):
+- Start with the command below (which adds the P10K files to the oh-my-zsh custom themes folder):

 ```bash
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k